SleepyLili/tlapbot/README.md

 or, if you're not running the debug Owncast instance and bot on the same machine, you can use a tool like [ngrok](https://ngrok.com/) to redirect the Owncast traffic to your `localhost`.
-#### External Action
+### External Action
 In External Actions, point the external action to your bot's URL with `/dashboard` added.

-In debug, this might be something like `localhost:5000/dashboard`, or you can use a tool like ngrok again.
+In debug, pointing the External Action to an address like `localhost:5000/dashboard` might not work because your localhost address doesn't provide https, which owncast requires.

+If you use [ngrok](https://ngrok.com/) to redirect Owncast traffic to localhost, it will work because the ngrok connection is https.

 **Example:**
 ```
 URL: MyTlapbotServer.com/dashboard
 Action Title: Redeems Dashboard
 ```
+## Running the bot
 ### Running in debug:
 Set the FLASK_APP variable:
 ```bash